 The Vice-President, Finance and Administration oversees the management of a variety of administrative and operational services, including Human Resources, Physical Resources, Financial Services, IT, Risk Management, Conferences and Athletics.
 For more information, visit the Vice-President, Finance and Administration web site.

 fundraising activities, alumni relations and promotion of the

 University through community relations.
 Please visit the Vice President (External Relations & Advancement) web site

 for more information.

-Vice-President (Research and International):
+Vice-President (Research and Innovation):

-The office of the Vice-President, Research and International oversees the administration of the Office of Research.
+The office of the Vice-President, Research and Innovation oversees the administration of the Office of Research.
 The Office of Research is responsible for the research enterprise at Trent University including the day-to-day administration of research grants, agreements, contracts, memoranda of understandings, international collaborative research networks, honorary research appointments, certifications and matters of compliance, statistical and institutional reporting, and research personnel.
-Please visit the Vice President (Research and International) web site for more information.
+Please visit the Vice President (Research and Innovation) web site for more information.

 Information on the University’s programs and services is maintained on the

 University web site.
 Hard copies of key documents including the University calendar, view book and annual report are available in the reference section of the Bata Library.